Classic School Cake

 School Cake & Custard

 School cake & custard is a classic British school dinner dessert!
-Here, sponge cake is served with custard; either vanilla sponge with vanilla custard or chocolate sponge with pink custard (raspberry or strawberry flavour).
-Our school cake goes rather well with my charred vanilla custard (regular vanilla works as well!).
+Here, iced sponge cake is served with warm custard.
+Either vanilla sponge with vanilla custard or chocolate sponge with pink custard (raspberry or strawberry flavour).
+It’s the ultimate nostalgic combination!

 Frequently Asked Questions

-Both water & milk will work for glace icing.
+Both water & milk will work for white icing, so you can use either & make a great icing.
 Milk will make the icing sweeter & richer whereas water will make the icing thinner & not as sweet.
 For an even richer icing, double cream can also be used.

 Sour cream is added to cake batter to add fat, which makes the cake moister once baked.
-And because sour cream is acidic, bicarbonate of soda can also be used as well as baking powder (bicarb needs acidity to be activated).
+And because sour cream is acidic, bicarbonate of soda can also be used as well as baking powder, to give the cake more rise & a lighter, fluffier texture (bicarb needs acidity to be activated).

 School cake is cooked when a skewer inserted into the centre comes out clean.
 The sponge will be golden brown & will spring back when lightly pressed.